 The next step, which you should start as soon as you have your packing supplies, will be to pack up anything you know you won’t use in the next few weeks.

-This will include, hopefully, most of the items in your kitchen, probably physical movies (if you have any), books, and whatever else you may have that you know you could live without for a few weeks.
+This will include, hopefully, most of the items in your kitchen, physical copies of movies (if you have any), books, and whatever else you may have that you know you could live without for a few weeks.

 This should be the majority of your packing and should be done before your final week at your old home.